 Argentinians are generally family-orientated people, which translates into the way they conduct business.
 Close, personal relationships are valued, respect is given to older associates and more loyalty is shown to individual people than to companies as a whole.

 It is common to hold business dinners in restaurants.
 Meals are for socialising and you should avoid talking business unless your Argentinian colleague brings it up.
-Usually the person who sets the invitation pays the bill.
+Usually, the person who sets the invitation pays the bill.

-It is extremely important for expats to network and build meaningful relationships if they want to succeed in the business world in Argentina.
+It's extremely important for expats to network and build meaningful relationships if they want to succeed in the business world in Argentina.
 Interestingly, nepotism and name-dropping are not frowned upon and even though it might feel strange at first, expats should feel free to use both these tools to their advantage.